 Most of the funds we’ve covered so far are focused primarily or exclusively on large caps.
 The iShares Russell Mid Cap Growth ETF invests in mid-size companies.
 Because they’re smaller than the blue chips, mid-cap stocks often have the potential for more significant growth.

 They’re also larger than the companies you would be investing in through a small-cap fund, so there’s more stability.
 As a result, a mid-cap fund could be an appealing addition to your portfolio.

 Currently, the top holdings for the iShares Russell Mid Cap Growth ETF include companies like Moderna, IDEXX Laboratories, DocuSign, and Roku (without a heavy concentration on any single company).
 The expense ratio, while very reasonable at 0.23%, is higher than most of the other funds covered here.
 With a strong historical track record and plenty of upside, this is a fund you might want to consider.

 Annual Dividend Yield: 0.26%

-Small cap funds offer better potential for quick growth than large or mid-cap funds.
-They also offer excellent potential for long-term growth, as long as you’re willing to go through some ups and downs.
-Smaller companies have more room for growth and are able to see quick jumps in value, but they’re also more prone to sudden drops.
+Small-cap funds offer better potential for quick growth than large or mid-cap funds.
+They also offer excellent potential for long-term growth as long as you’re willing to go through some ups and downs.
+Smaller companies have more room for growth and can see quick jumps in value, but they’re also more prone to sudden drops.

-Vanguard’s Small Cap Growth ETF invests in a large number of small-cap stocks.
+Vanguard’s Small Cap Growth ETF invests in many small-cap stocks.
 No single holding makes up a large percentage of the investments, providing some diversification.
 The current top holdings include Charles River Laboratories International, Pool Corporation, Avantor, and Bio-Techne Corporation.

 With a low expense ratio of 0.07% and strong potential for growth, VBK is an appealing option for investors who can accept a higher level of fluctuation with the goal of better long-term growth.